 Chinatown is one of my favorite areas in the city so I have a hard time making this recommendation, but if you want an authentic experience that isn’t targeting tourists, you can also check out Flushing, Queens.
 There are a lot of great food options.
 Because it is a more affordable Chinese alcove in the city, it may actually cover more ground than Chinatown in Manhattan.

 Instead of hitting up one of the mega museums in the city, again venture into Queens and take a look at the Museum of Moving Image.
 There’s a really cool Jim Henson exhibit that the kids will love and it won’t be as much of a madhouse as the MET or the MoMA

-8. Non touristy things to do in NYC: Parks - head to Brooklyn
+8. Best non touristy things to do in NYC: parks - head to Brooklyn

 For those looking to walk the Highline, another non-touristy option is Hudson River Park.
 Hudson River has a great green walkway that won’t be nearly as crowded as the Highline and it also has fun activities such as putt-putt at Pier 25 and free kayaking.

-9. Non touristy things to do in NYC: Beaches
+9. Best non touristy things to do in NYC - alternative beaches

 I really do enjoy Coney Island, but if you’re interested in actually going to the beach, try Rockaway Beach instead.
 Coney Island is great for a Cyclones game, the aquarium, the amusement park, and most importantly people watching, but beach wise, Rockaway is the best and the local favorite.
 It’s less crowded and more of a beach vibe.